shivam-tamboli/marqet-ai-chat/README.md

 - Hit **+** in the header to start a fresh session (no DB row until the first message)
 - The session list icon shows all past sessions with a preview of the first message
 - Deleting a session cascades through messages and their embeddings on the backend
-- RAG memory is scoped to the active session — two conversations about different topics don't bleed into each other
+- RAG memory is scoped to the active session, so two conversations about different topics don't bleed into each other

 ---

 ## LLM setup

-- **Model:** `gpt-4o-mini` — good balance of speed and quality for support chat
+- **Model:** `gpt-4o-mini`, good balance of speed and quality for support chat
 - **Context:** last 20 messages + up to 6 RAG chunks (3 FAQ + 3 session history) per turn
 - **Embeddings:** `text-embedding-3-small` (1536 dims), stored async after each message
 - **Temperature:** 0.4, max 512 tokens per reply